 Alternatively, many women find relief with oral contraceptives like the Pill.
 As a last resort in very extreme cases, a doctor may recommend a hysterectomy with an “add-back” of the hormone estrogen.

 If you’re experiencing new or worsening symptoms, and they’re impacting your quality of life, talk with a doctor.
-PMS and PMDD are very real medical conditions, and PMDD really should be diagnosed properly by a menopause doctor specialist so you can determine a course of treatment.
+PMS and PMDD are very real medical conditions, and PMDD really should be diagnosed properly by a menopause specialist so you can determine a course of treatment.

-Too often we dismiss or belittle women’s pain and suffering, and that’s neither right nor necessary.
-There are treatments and behaviors that can make a real difference to a woman’s experience of PMDD.
-Talk to your doctor or make an appointment to consult with one of Gennev’s physicians or nurse practitioners via our telemedicine service.
+Talk to your doctor or make an appointment to consult with one of Gennev’s physicians via our telemedicine service.

 The information on the Gennev site is never meant to replace the care of a qualified medical professional.
 Hormonal shifts throughout menopause can prompt a lot of changes in your body, and simply assuming something is “just menopause” can leave you vulnerable to other possible causes.
 Always consult with your physician or schedule an appointment with one of Gennev's telemedicine doctors before beginning any new treatment or therapy.

 Our Care Coordinator Kimberly is here to help!
 Schedule a 15-minute complimentary call with her and share your story.
 She'll guide you to the next best steps for you.SCHEDULE MY CALL